dso-org/deep-symbolic-optimization/README.md

 ## Package overview

-The package `dsr` contains the code for deep symbolic regression (DSR), including a single-point launch script (`train.py`) and parallalized batch-mode launch script (`run_benchmarks.py`).
+The package `dsr` contains the code for deep symbolic regression (DSR), including a single-point, parallelizable launch script (`run.py`).

-The main dependencies are `tensorflow`, which is used for the RNN controller, `gplearn`, which is used to compare against genetic programming (GP) methods, and `sympy`, which is _only_ used for pretty printing and parsing string representations of expressions, not as a fully-functional computer algebra system.
+The main dependencies are `tensorflow`, which is used for the RNN controller, `gplearn` and `deap`, which are used to compare against genetic programming (GP) methods, and `sympy`, which is _only_ used for pretty printing and parsing string representations of expressions, not as a fully-functional computer algebra system.

 # Installation